Liam Scott

-Liam Alexander Hamilton Scott (born 12 December 2000) is an Australian cricketer who plays for South Australia.
+Liam Alexander Hamilton Scott (born 12 December 2000) is an Australian cricketer who has represented his country at One Day International (ODI) level, and plays for South Australia.
 A bowling all-rounder, he is a right-handed batter and right-arm fast-medium bowler.

 Career

 Scott made his first-class debut on 29 November 2019, for South Australia against Western Australia in the 2019–20 Sheffield Shield season.
 In December, he was named in Australia's squad for the 2020 Under-19 Cricket World Cup.
 He made his Twenty20 debut on 20 December 2020, for the Adelaide Strikers, in the 2020–21 Big Bash League season.
 He made his List A debut on 15 February 2022, for South Australia against Victoria in the 2021–22 Marsh One-Day Cup.
 He took his maiden first-class five-wicket haul against Queensland during the 2021–22 Sheffield Shield season, with figures of 5/46.

+In December 2025, Scott signed a contract to play for Gloucestershire County Cricket Club in the 2026 T20 Blast as well as two matches in that season's County Championship.